 How long that battery lasts depends on the amount of power assistance you're using.
 Power assistance includes setting that range from an eco mode, which might contribute 25 percent of your pedaling power, to turbo modes that can double your pedaling power.
 The more power assistance you use, the more quickly the battery will run out.

 A 300-Wh battery may have a range between 15 and 30 miles depending on the terrain, the weight of the rider, and how high the electric assistance is set.
-A 625-watt hour battery will have a range around 60 miles.
+A 625-watt-hour battery will have a range of around 60 miles.

 Q: What is the most dependable electric bike?